M10

 The line’s engineers were George and Robert Stephenson, assisted by Frederick Swanwick.
 Vertical winding engine houses of this type were not unusual in the coalfields of the North East, so it is likely this technology would have been familiar to the Stephensons.

-Ian Castledine delivered a paper on this subject to the Second International Early Engines Conference held at the Black Country Living Museum, Dudley in October 1921.
+Ian Castledine delivered a paper on this subject to the Second International Early Engines Conference held at the Black Country Living Museum, Dudley in October 2021.
 It can be read here.
+Courtesy of the International Early Engine Conference, copyright of Ian Castledine and the IEEC, for personal use only.

 The Chevin